Greenwich Evading Responsibility Charges

-They do not even need to talk to the other person other than to provide the information that they need to provide and render any assistance that is appropriate under the circumstances, the most of which would be to notify emergency services of the identify of a person that may be injured at the time.Risk of Providing False Identification
+They do not even need to talk to the other person other than to provide the information that they need to provide and render any assistance that is appropriate under the circumstances, the most of which would be to notify emergency services of the identify of a person that may be injured at the time.What are the Rights of the Accused?

 Providing false identification would not be fulfilling the duty to provide their identification.
 In other words, by providing false identification, it is the same as having provided no identification.
 They may also be arrested or charged with interfering with an officer.Hiring an Attorney